cdnbye/documentation/en/bindings.md

 Websites which integrate CDNBye SDK should register domain to activate P2P service.
 Please note that CDNBye identifies domain by HTTP Origin, player in iFrame may cause domain name inconsistency.
 - Visit `https://oms.cdnbye.com` and register

-- After the registration is completed, the website will prompt `You have not yet bound your domain name, are you bounding now?`, click `go to bind ` to jump to the domain name binding interface
+- After the registration is completed, the website will prompt `You have not bound domain name or created app, are you going now?`, click `Bind your domain` to jump to the domain name binding interface

 - Click `Bind Domain` button and input your domain, eg: `demo.cdnbye.com`